 Projects must start on or after March 1, 2021 and end by March 31, 2022.

-The $800,000 in total available funding is divided between Stream 1 and Stream 2.
+In 2020-21 grants cycle, total available funds were divided between Stream 1 and Stream 2.

-Eligible organizations led by Black, Indigenous or people of colour (BIPOC) can apply for grants of up to $10,000 for projects focused on the three priority themes.
+Eligible organizations led by Black, Indigenous or people of colour (BIPOC) could apply for grants of up to $10,000 for projects focused on the three priority themes.

 - Anti-Indigenous Racism